backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Commands.md

 		- It allows us to rebuild specific resources and avoid a full `terraform destroy` operation on your configuration.
 The `-replace` flag allows us to target specific resources and avoid destroying all the resources in your workspace just to fix one of them.
 		- **In older versions of Terraform, you may have used the `terraform taint` command to achieve a similar outcome.
 That command has now been deprecated in favor of the `-replace` flag, which allows for a simpler, less error-prone workflow**.
 	- `terraform apply -target resource_type.resource_name`: We can target individual resources.
 		- There might be a case where we may need to *partially apply configuration* while troubleshooting an error that prevents Terraform from applying our entire configuration at once.
-		- This type of error may occur when a target API or Terraform provider error leaves your resources in an invalid state that Terraform cannot resolve automatically.
+		- An example would be a case where we use random string to generate the tag of an EC2 instance.
+Now we want to change the length of the random string but we don't want to recreate the EC2 instance.
+We will only target random in this case.
 - `terraform -v`: Getting the *version of providers and terraform* after initializing terraform.
 - `terraform providers`: To see a list of all the providers in the current configuration directory.
+	- `terraform providers mirror`: to mirror the providers to the local machine.
 - `terraform validate`: To check if the syntax of the terraform files.
+	- **We need to initialize the terraform configuration directory using `terraform init` before running this command**.
 - `terraform fmt`: Format the terraform files.
 - `terraform state list`: List the state
 - `terraform destroy`: **Delete the infrastructure completely**.